EFFECTS OF LABORATORY AND DEMONSTRATION METHODS ON STUDENTS’ ACADEMIC PERFORMANCE IN SIMPLE HARMONIC MOTION IN PHYSICS

 The following null hypotheses were formulated to guide the study.

-(ii) There is no significant difference between the mean achievement scores of male and female students taught the concept of Simple Harmonic Motion using laboratory method.
+(ii) There is no significant difference between the mean achievement scores of male and female students taught the concept of Simple Harmonic Motion using the laboratory method.

-(iii) There is no significant difference between the mean scores of male and female students in Simple Harmonic Motion taught using demonstration method.
+(iii) There is no significant difference between the mean scores of male and female students in Simple Harmonic Motion taught using the demonstration method.

-(iv) There is no significant difference between the mean achievement scores of urban and rural physics students taught Simple Harmonic Motion using laboratory method.
+(iv) There is no significant difference between the mean achievement scores of urban and rural physics students taught Simple Harmonic Motion using the laboratory method.

-(v) There is no significant difference between the mean scores of urban and rural physics students in Simple Harmonic Motion when taught using demonstration method.
+(v) There is no significant difference between the mean scores of urban and rural physics students in Simple Harmonic Motion when taught using the demonstration method.

 1.6 Significance of the Study